Description of offerings in music

 Music Education Majors should consult the Music Education Student Handbook (M.E.S.H.) for specific information.

-Students enrolled in the vocal emphasis of the Music Performance concentration must complete two semesters of intermediate foreign language.
+Students enrolled in the vocal emphasis of the Music Performance concentration must complete two semesters of elementary foreign language.

 Students transferring from another institution must take a proficiency examination in music theory.
 Placement in music theory will depend upon the results of this examination.
 The transfer student’s placement in applied music must be approved during the jury examination at the end of the first semester at APSU.